Skip to main content

 7. Repeat Until Complete

 Start now, with Step One.
 Lean on your support.
 Write about the most stressful event you can handle with as much detail as possible.
-Focus on what happened, not the thoughts and feelings you’ve had since then.
+Focus on what happened, not the thoughts and feelings you’ve had about the event since then.

 Once the story is fully written, take a moment to acknowledge your work.